gufett0/landmark-experiment/README.md

 ### How to run the program

 Open the LandmarkTask.m file in the editor.
-If haven't already set the current Matlab search path do this by running
+If you haven't already set the current Matlab search path do so by typing in the command window
 ```
 addpath 'C:\Users\AddYourOwnPath';
 ```
+This is also where the three output files will be saved (.mat, _log.txt, _timing.txt), unless you specify otherwise.

+Now run the file.
 The command window will ask you which instruciton order you want to start with: "Which side is longer" and then "Which side is shorter" (option 12) or viceversa (option 21)

 ```
 Instruction code  (12 | 21) :